 Settings stored in the Database for Simultaneous Multi-User Versions

-There are some special considerations for users of the Local Network Version, and the 5 simultaneous user Web Network Version, about the current database settings stored in the database.
+There are some special considerations for users of the Local Network Version, and the 5 simultaneous user OnDemand Version, about the current database settings stored in the database.
 The issue comes up when two or more people are running those programs simultaneously (at exactly the same time).